Intel CEO out after consensual relationship with employee

 Breaking News Emails

-Intel CEO Brian Krzanich is resigning after the company learned of a consensual relationship that he had with an employee.
+Intel CEO Brian Krzanich resigned after the company learned of what it called his consensual relationship with an employee.